 \subsubsection{Overview of results}

 The results are summarized in Table~\ref{tab:num_res}.
-For each problem and initialization rule, the table reports the time of solving the instance in second and how many NLP and MILP subproblems were solved in total.
+For each problem and initialization rule, the table reports the time taken to solve the instance in seconds and how many NLP and MILP subproblems were solved in total.
 The number of MILP subproblems solved is the same as the number of iterations of the OA algorithm.

-We note that relaxation and rule 1 has a similar performance with some variability depending on the problem.
+We note that relaxation and rule 1 have similar performance with some variability depending on the problem.
 For example for \eqref{eq:ti14} the relaxation performs better, while for \eqref{eq:slr} when varying $\lambda$ rule 1 is better.
-The situation illustrated in Example \ref{ex:warm-starting} therefore seems to hold in practice for these problems, i.e., warm-starting using only the optimal solution from the last parameter value is not enough to get an improved performance.
+The situation illustrated in Example \ref{ex:warm-starting} therefore seems to hold in practice for these problems, i.e., warm-starting using only the optimal solution from the last parameter value is not enough to achieve improved performance.

-Better performance is observed for rule 2 and 3, which produces noticeably better performance compared to the relaxation and rule 1.
-Rule 2 seems especially efficient with fast solution time and fewer subproblems.
-The major downside of rule 3 is that many NLP subproblems needs to be solved while not decreasing the number of MILP subproblems.
-The expectation beforehand was that rule 3 would result in fewer iterations to convergence than rule 2 since the polyhedral outer approximation is more adapted to the updated feasible set as the linearization points are optimal to (NLP($\hat{y}$)) or (NLP-Feas($\hat{y}$)).
-This was, however, not the case since roughly as many MILP subproblems are solved for rule 2 and 3.
+Better performance is observed for rules 2 and 3, which produce noticeably better results compared to relaxation and rule 1.
+The only exception is the solution time for \eqref{eq:slr} when varying $\kappa$, where relaxation is the fastest.
+In general, rule 2 seems efficient with fast solution times and fewer subproblems.
+The major downside of rule 3 is that many NLP subproblems need to be solved while not decreasing the number of MILP subproblems.
+The expectation beforehand was that rule 3 would result in fewer iterations to convergence than rule 2 since the linear relaxation is more adapted to the updated feasible set as the linearization points are optimal to (NLP($\hat{y}$)) or (NLP-Feas($\hat{y}$)).
+This was, however, not the case since roughly as many MILP subproblems are solved for rules 2 and 3.
 The extra computational work in rule 3 therefore does not seem to pay off in terms of fewer iterations of the OA algorithm.
 It is not completely clear why this happens, but one possible explanation is that rule 2 approximates the feasible set well enough when the integer part of the optimal solution is constant and when the integer part of the optimal solution changes, rule 3 does not adapt better than rule 2 resulting in a similar number of iterations for both rules.